dagster-io/dagster/MIGRATION.md

 # Migrating to 0.10.0

+## Breaking change: New storage schema

+This release includes several storage schema changes to improve performance and enable new features like sensors and run queueing.
+After switching to the 0.10.0, run the `dagster instance migrate` command to migrate your instance storage to the latest schema.
+You will also need to restart any previously running schedules.

+## New scheduler: DagsterDaemonScheduler

+This release includes a new scheduler with improved fault tolerance and full support for timezones.
+The existing schedulers, `SystemCronScheduler` and `K8sScheduler`, are deprecated and will be removed in a future release.

+### Steps to migrate

+- To use the new scheduler, you must first add the new `dagster-daemon` service as part of your deployment.
+See https://docs.dagster.io/deploying for information on how to set up the daemon process for local development, Docker, or Kubernetes deployments.

+- If you haven't used a scheduler before, no further action is required to migrate to the new scheduler.
+If you're using `SystemCronScheduler` or `K8sScheduler`, first stop any schedules that are currently running.
+Then update your `dagster.yaml` file to no longer include a `scheduler` entry (`DagsterDaemonScheduler` is the new default scheduler, so no `scheduler` entry is needed).
+Once the instance is configured in this way, the `dagster-daemon` process will start submitting runs from any started schedules.

+See https://docs.dagster.io/troubleshooting/schedules for troubleshooting steps if you're running into any problems with new new scheduler.

 ## Deprecation: Intermediate Storage

 We have deprecated "intermediate storage".
 Loading inputs and storing outputs are now handled by